Jackory/2048/README.md

 # 2048
-this is a game about 2048
+this is a game of 2048 achieved by python